Fee Sponsors

 To sponsor a transfer,

-* [Designate](/api-reference/fee-sponsors/create-fee-sponsor) a Dfns wallet as the fee sponsor.
+* [Designate](/api-reference/fee-sponsors/create-fee-sponsor) a DFNS wallet as the fee sponsor.
 See below for supported networks.

 * Fund the fee sponsor wallet with some native tokens.